BIMSBbioinfo/bimsbbioinfo.github.io/mastersprojects.markdown

 ---

 # Master’s/Internship projects
-Akalin lab (http://bioinformatics.mdc-berlin.de) has multiple project themes available for Master’s or internship projects.
+[BIMSB Bioinformatics platform](http://bioinformatics.mdc-berlin.de) has multiple project themes available for Master’s or internship projects.
+Applicants must have the relevant background for each project.

 ### Research Software sustainability